giankdiluvi/giankdiluvi.github.io/cdmx.md

 **Museums**
-- Too many to count, but here are a few that I like
+Too many to count, but here are a few that I like:
 - [Templo Mayor Museum](https://maps.app.goo.gl/9A76U5rVZtAHpzDZ9).
 This used to be the Aztec's main temple.
 You can see it from above without going into the museum,